One day in Siracusa, Sicily: how to see the best of Siracusa you in a day

 Ortigia is simply stunning.

-This part of town has lovely small streets, with iron balconies and cascading flowers, and some of Syracuse’s most important monuments including the duomo of Siracusa, the ancient Arethusa’s Spring, Siracusa’s beautiful lungomare (promenade) and the ancient Temple of Apollo.
+In Ortygia, you also have Syracuse’s most important monuments including the duomo of Siracusa, the ancient Arethusa Spring, Siracusa’s beautiful lungomare (seafront promenade) and the ancient Temple of Apollo.

 This part of town also has some nice shops and plenty of restaurants, so it is particularly pleasant for a lazy stroll and relaxed sightseeing.

-Syracuse’s Duomo
+Siracusa’s Duomo

-One moment, you are walking along a narrow streets shaded by Syracuse’s ancient houses and the next moment a large piazza open up in front of you, dominated by a cream, huge church stark against the Sicilian blue sky!
+One moment, you are walking along a narrow streets shaded by Siracusa’s ancient houses and the next moment a large piazza open up in front of you, dominated by a cream, huge church stark against the Sicilian blue sky!

 The view is out of this world, the piazza being one of the most beautiful squares in Italy, and the surprises do not finish here.